mongshilymom/lawfirm-zenta/README_BUYER.md

 **Commercial License Included**

-This template is licensed for commercial use.
+This solution is licensed for commercial use.
 You may:
 - ✅ Use for unlimited client projects
 - ✅ Modify and customize as needed
 - ✅ Deploy to any hosting platform